3neti/questpay-docs/docs/mechanics.md

 ## Player Journey Overview

-The QuestPay™ player experience follows a carefully designed cycle that combines physical exploration, digital transactions, and competitive strategy.
+The QuestPay™ player experience follows a carefully designed cycle that combines physical exploration, voucher redemption, and competitive strategy.

+### The Redemption Loop: Redeem.
+Race.
+Repeat.

+Each challenge follows the redemption rhythm — receive voucher, complete mission, redeem with proof, race to the landing page, and repeat for the next quest.

 ---